Data Pool

 and the METADATA.json

-file is publicly available, including the names and email addresses of the PI/s
+file is publicly available, including the names and email addresses of the PI/s and creator/s of the data pool.

-General Recomendations
+General Recommendations

 - Follow good data organization, naming, and metadata practices in your field; taking inspiration from other fields if there is none or if they don’t cover your kind of data.